Rosacio/TurtleSnake/README.md

 # TurtleSnake

-The purpose is to create a snake game with the Turtle Graphics metod following object oriented programming.
+The purpose is to create a snake game with the Turtle Graphics library following object oriented programming.